Genius-gambit/cub3d/readme.md

 1. Parsing for different types of layout is finished.
 Memory leaks, and norms are done.
 2. For better reference please read the comments to know what is the structure for parser.
 3. Changed char to const char in ft_strcmp.
+4. Updated crosshair with green line and minimal size of the crosshair.
+5. Updated parsing function to fetch the values based on the requirements like path to different xpm files, colours given based on RGB combination for floor and ceilings.